 - 4.1 The Council annually undertakes a review of the level of its Earmarked Reserves as part of the budget setting process.
-In addition a review of the Capital Programme and Earmarked Reserves was presented to the Hub Committee on 21 November 2023.
-The review of earmarked reserves has identified up to £871,000 of revenue reserves which is potentially available to support the delivery of the new emerging West Devon Vision and Strategy 2024-2028. - 4.2 Earmarked Reserves are £8.902m at 31 March 2023 as shown in Appendix A.

-4.3 The Council's level of Unearmarked Reserves currently stands at £1.569 million.
-The surplus of £54,000 would go into Unearmarked Reserves at the year end, in accordance with normal accounting practice (the Accounting Code of Practice, which sets out that surpluses or deficits at the year end are added to Unearmarked Reserves).
-This gives a predicted year end balance at 31 March 2024 of £1.623 million for Unearmarked Reserves.
+In addition, a review of the Capital Programme and Earmarked Reserves was presented to the Hub Committee on 21 November 2023.
+The review of earmarked reserves has identified up to £871,000 of revenue reserves which is potentially available to support the delivery of the Council Plan. - 4.2 The Council's level of Unearmarked Reserves currently stands at £1.569 million.
+The surplus of £159,000 would go into Unearmarked Reserves at the year end, in accordance with normal accounting practice (the Accounting Code of Practice, which sets out that surpluses or deficits at the year end are added to Unearmarked Reserves).
+This gives a predicted year end balance at 31 March 2024 of £1.728 million for Unearmarked Reserves. - 4.3 Appendix A shows the projected balances for both Earmarked Reserves and Unearmarked Reserves.
+Total Revenue Reserves (Earmarked Reserves and Unearmarked Reserves) are predicted to be £10.956million at 31.3.2024 and £10.146million at 31.3.2025.